-- Parodied in the Interactive Fiction game Jim Pond & the Agents of F.A.R.T. where the title character remarked that on his way to work to accept his latest assignment he paused to "drive my car through a market stall on screeching wheels (helps to keep my hand in)."
+- Parodied in Jim Pond & the Agents of F.A.R.T. where the title character remarked that on his way to work to accept his latest assignment he paused to "drive my car through a market stall on screeching wheels (helps to keep my hand in)."

 - In the Pulp Fiction D20 mini-RPG from Polyhedron magazine, one of the possible random events occuring in a car chase is "Fruitcart!"

 - An article in The Onion included an interview with a Fruit Cart owner who, after having his fruit cart run over in many many chase scenes, was selling it and going into the plate glass delivery business.